Measurement of coherent exclusive $J/\psi\to\mu^+\mu^-$ production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{\textrm{NN}}}=5.36$ TeV with the ATLAS detector: Conclusions

 \section{Conclusions}

 A first measurement of coherent exclusive $J/\psi$ production in ultraperipheral collisions in ATLAS is presented.
-The measurement uses 78 $\mu$b$^{-1}$ of Pb+Pb collision data recorded at the LHC in 2023 at $\sqrt{s_{\textrm{NN}}}=5.36$~TeV.
+The measurement uses 79 $\mu$b$^{-1}$ of Pb+Pb collision data recorded at the LHC in 2023 at $\sqrt{s_{\textrm{NN}}}=5.36$~TeV.
 Events were selected with a special Level 1 trigger only requiring a signal in the ATLAS transition radiation tracking detector.
 Results are corrected for all known backgrounds to the dimuon decay channel, with the $\jpsi\to\ee$ channel subtracted as a background due to distortions to the mass peak and reconstruction efficiency from detector material effects.
 Differential cross sections are measured as a function of $\jpsi$ rapidity in the rapidity interval $|y|<2.5$ and are compared with theory predictions and, after extrapolation to $\sqrt{s_{\textrm{NN}}}=5.02$~TeV, with previous measurements from other LHC experiments.
-A model based on the color glass condensate with nucleon shape fluctuations taken into account is found to be compatible with the measured cross sections.
+The data are best described by calculations based on the color dipole model.
 Significant tension is observed with ALICE data at mid-rapidity when extrapolating this measurement to $5.02$~TeV.
 This tension may be related to the effect of additional UPC processes, from the same Pb+Pb interaction, on the signal exclusivity conditions.